Top

 Even when parents agree in principle, the legal paperwork has to meet Minnesota’s requirements to be enforceable.
 Without formal orders, one parent may later change their mind, leaving the other without legal protection.
 A seemingly simple agreement can quickly unravel if circumstances shift, such as a new job, a remarriage, or a change in a child’s needs.

-That’s why many parents who start out cooperative still turn to a lawyer: not because they expect a fight, but because they want clarity, fairness, and lasting protection in the agreement.
+That’s why many parents who start cooperative still turn to a lawyer: not because they expect a fight, but because they want clarity, fairness, and lasting protection in the agreement.

 Can Custody Orders Be Changed Later On?